Datience/8-Weeks-SQL-Challenge-/Case Study #1: Danny's Diner/Solution.md

 **Answer**: Customer A purchased 2 items in total and spent $25 before becoming a member.
 Customer B purchased 2 items in total and spent $40 before becoming a member.

--- 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have? nt
--- sushi has 20 points for each $ spent
 ```sql
 SELECT customer_id, sum(points) as points from(
 SELECT